We’ve been teaching teachers for 105 years, so we’re kind of awesome at it. You will be, too.

 Not all areas of emphasis are offered every year.

-The PhD program focuses on the development of expertise in K–12 educational research using a cognitive apprenticeship model.
+Most master’s degree students graduate in less than two years.
 The DEd program offers virtual delivery of content accessable from anywhere in Oregon for practicing educational professionals with a choice of concentrations: equity, literacy, or policy.

 Licensures and Endorsements